As the cannabis and hemp industries continue to grow, the associated risk increases too.

 Cannabis is not a federally legal drug.
 The U.S. federal government classifies it as a Schedule I drug, designated as having “no currently accepted medical use and a high potential for abuse.”
 Other drugs in the same category are heroin, ecstasy, and LSD.

-Conducting any sort of research on its potential health benefits is a tricky endeavor as a Schedule 1 drug.
+Conducting any sort of research on its potential health benefits is a tricky endeavor.
 Getting approval to study marijuana and its derivates is a time-consuming, costly, and difficult process.
 Colleges and universities with impressive medical research facilities are denied access to the drug for fear of losing their federal funding.
 Most of the data that has been collected thus far has been developed using less than rigorous methods and findings remain inconclusive.

 So where does this leave us?
 Limited research means limited product liability risk data for insurers to understand, mitigate or price the risk.
 How can you estimate the cost of potential future claims or make sound underwriting and pricing decisions without relevant data?